-- ✓ With pre-1978 homes, either test for lead-based paint or assume that lead-based paint is present. - ✓ Every pre-1978 weatherization or renovation job must be supervised by a certified renovator with 8 hours of EPAapproved training when workers disturb more than the minimum paint area or when they disturb paint on windows or doors. - ✓ Renovation firms must be registered with the EPA and employ one or more certified renovators. - ✓ Signs and barriers must warn occupants and passersby not to enter the work area. - ✓ Floor-to-ceiling dust-tight barriers must prevent the spread of dust from the work area. - ✓ Plastic sheeting must protect surfaces and fixtures within the work area. - ✓ Workers must clean work surfaces sufficiently to pass an EPA-approved dust-wipe test, conducted by the certified renovator. - ✓ Workers must not track dust from the work area into the dwelling.
+- ✓ With pre-1978 homes, either test for lead-based paint or assume that lead-based paint is present. - ✓ Every pre-1978 weatherization or renovation job that has been tested and confirmed that lead is present must be supervised by a certified renovator with 8 hours of EPAapproved training when workers disturb more than the minimum paint area or when they disturb paint on windows or doors. - ✓ Renovation firms must be registered with the EPA and employ one or more certified renovators. - ✓ Signs and barriers must warn occupants and passersby not to enter the work area. - ✓ Floor-to-ceiling dust-tight barriers must prevent the spread of dust from the work area. - ✓ Plastic sheeting must protect surfaces and fixtures within the work area. - ✓ Workers must clean work surfaces sufficiently to pass an EPA-approved dust-wipe test, conducted by the certified renovator. - ✓ Workers must not track dust from the work area into the dwelling.